 Where can I find (…)?: Poú boró na vro (…)?

 Where can I buy (…)?: Poú boró na agoráso (…)?

 I'd like (…): Tha íthela (…)

-In restaurants, a service charge is usually included in the bill.
+In Athens like elsewhere in Greece, a service charge is usually included in the restaurant bill.
 Tips are therefore optional, but appreciated.
 If the service is especially friendly and attentive, feel free to leave a little something extra for the waiting staff.
 There is no strict guideline for the percentage, so it is entirely up to you.
 It is also customary to round up the price of taxi fares and to tip a few euros to hotel porters and ferry stewards.